 Cholera is not regularly found in Australia.
-There have been a small number of cases reported in Australia over the past few years, however they were either contracted overseas or from eating raw imported fish (whitebait ).
+There have been a very small number of cases reported in Australia over the past few years, however they were mostly contracted overseas.

 Cholera is a vaccine-preventable disease, which typically spreads through contaminated water or food.
 Modern sewage and water treatment have helped to eliminate cholera in most countries.
 However, it’s still a problem in countries affected by war, poverty, and natural disasters and where conditions may force people to live in crowded areas without proper sanitation.